FoxxMD/context-mod/docs/README.md

 * **Activities Window** -- If applicable, the range of activities that the **criteria** will be tested against.
 * **Rule-specific options** -- Any number of options that modify how the **criteria** are tested.

-RCB has different **Rules** that can test against different types of behavior and aspects of a User, their history, and the Activity (submission/common) being checked.
+CM has different **Rules** that can test against different types of behavior and aspects of a User, their history, and the Activity (submission/common) being checked.

 #### Available Rules
 Find detailed descriptions of all the Rules, with examples, below: